elastic/elastic-agent/docs/agent-policy.md

 In this example, we have defined three outputs: `elasticsearch1`, `elasticsearch2`, and `logstash`.
 We have also defined 6 total inputs, four writing to `elasticsearch1` and one each writing to `elasticsearch2` and `logstash`.

-Agent has divided these inputs among four running processes according to their type.
-Each running process is one component.
-Each component has an output unit that sends its data to the appropriate destination, and some number of input units that provide data to the output.

-In this example there are four __components__.
-The `filebeat1` component has three __units__, two input and one output.
+Agent has divided these inputs among four __components__ (running processes) according to their type.
+Each component is broken up into multiple __units__, an output unit that sends its data to the appropriate destination, and some number of input units that provide data to the output.
+For example the `filebeat1` component has three, two input and one output.

 ![Example deployment with shipper](diagrams/components-shipper-example.svg)